 The competitive nature of restaurants makes for a crowded, difficult market.
 You’ll always have to be finding new ways to stick out among your competition and bring in the customers.
 But in so many cities around the world, the restaurant and food industry is congested with a variety of small and medium-sized businesses all vying for attention.
 One way to can wrest the attention of the market from other businesses is by maximizing your digital marketing campaigns.
-In fact, these campaigns have become even more important in the past two to three years, as more customers are ordering online and using reviews and online presence of a restaurant to go by when assuming the quality of the food and restaurant in question.
+In fact, these campaigns have become even more important in the past two to three years, as more customers are ordering online and using reviews and the online presence of a restaurant to go by when assuming the quality of the food and restaurant in question.
 So, let’s break down a few tips and tricks your business can utilize to improve your digital marketing abilities and bring the customers in to your restaurant.

-Good and bad reviews can be a great determinate of the success of your restaurant.
+Good and bad reviews can be a great determinant of the success of your restaurant.
 This is why monitoring review sites and being proactive about feedback is so important.
 Not only does it give your business an air of credibility and trust to respond to both negative and positive reviews, but it allows you to utilize this feedback to better your business.
 You shouldn’t shy away from criticism, rather you should be proactive and use bad reviews as ways to better your business and services.
 Your customers will thank you for it, and pay this pragmatic attitude back with their business.

 Among the more engaging things you can post to your social media page, video content is a great way to reach your customers.
 Your restaurant should take advantage of video content: whether it’s giving a tour of your restaurant’s kitchen, sharing how to recipe videos, or simply filming your menu items for customers.
 Regardless of how you choose to use the content, it’s show videos typically receive 10 times the engagements as written content typically does.